 You don’t need to be a lawyer or accountant; just stay informed.
 Include a property manager, CPA, or lawyer in your advisory team.
 They’ll update you on tax laws affecting your properties and business.

+Step 6.
 File Taxes Promptly

 Filing taxes promptly keeps your rental property business in good standing.
 Late filings may lead to penalties and interest, which quickly eat into your profits—and add stress.
 By keeping up with deadlines, you also reduce the risk of audits.